braze-inc/braze-docs/_docs/_partners/message_personalization/location/foursquare.md

 ## Retargeting

-you can use the pilgrim sdk to set a `last_location` custom attribute on your braze users' user profiles. you can then use the `matches regex` comparison to retarget users who went to a particular location in the real world: for example, segmenting all users who were recently at a pizza place.
+You can use the Pilgrim SDK to set a `last_location` custom attribute on your Braze users' User Profiles.
+You can then use the `matches regex` comparison to retarget users who went to a particular location in the real world: for example, segmenting all users who were recently at a pizza place.

 ![Braze Dashboard Targeting]({% image_buster /assets/img_archive/last-location-segment.png %})